Pandanti Kapuram

 Pandanti Kapuram is a 1972 Indian Telugu-language family drama film directed by Lakshmi Deepak.
 The film features an ensemble cast of Krishna, S. V. Ranga Rao, Vijaya Nirmala, Jamuna, B. Saroja Devi, Anjali Devi, Gummadi, and Prabhakar Reddy.
 Released on July 21, 1972, Pandanti Kapuram was one of the biggest hits of the year.
-It is also the first film of Krishna to celebrate a silver jubilee (175 days) run at the box-office.
+It also became Krishna first film to celebrate a silver-jubilee (175 days) run at the box-office.

 The film won the National Award for Best Feature Film in Telugu and the Filmfare Award for Best Film - Telugu.
-It was remade into the Hindi film Sunehra Sansar (1975) and in Tamil as Anbu Sagodharargal (1973).
+It was remade into the Hindi as Sunehra Sansar (1975) and in Tamil as Anbu Sagodharargal (1973).
 Jayasudha made her screen debut as a child actor in this film (credited as Sujatha, her birth name).

 Production

 Jamuna's character in the film, Rani Malini Devi was inspired by Ingrid Bergman's character in the 1964 film The Visit.
 Jayasudha made her acting debut with this film as child artist under her real name Sujatha.